 and many others.
 If you can think of a good one, drop me a line or leave a comment below.

 As if my last name wasn’t complicated enough, there’s an even taller story behind my first name.
 Ever since I’ve been dealing with the English speaking world, I’ve been known as Jay.
-That’s of course not my real name, which is Jörk.
+That’s of course not my real name, which is actually Jörk (a bit like the Iclandic singer Björk without the B).

-What makes this name quadruple complicated is the fact that
+What makes this name quadruple complicated are the following facts:

 - the diacritic letter ö doesn’t exist on international keyboards

-- commonly, the name is spelt with a “g” at the end – but my name has a “k” because my Mom felt like it
+- commonly, the name is spelt with a “g” at the end, however is spelt with a “k”

-- using the correct way to replace an Umlaut in German would actually make my name Joerk
+- using the correct way to replace an Umlaut in the German language would actually make my name Joerk

 - no-one in the English speaking world knows how to pronounce it properly

 When I started communicating with one of our overseas clients back in the early nineties, I often signed my name simply with as J. Versluis.
-Keep in mind that in Germany, doing business is usually done using people’s last name rather than their first names (unlike in the English speaking world, where you might very well address clients or even your boss by his or her first name).
+In Germany, people often address one another by their last rather than their first name – unlike in the English speaking world, where we are more likely to address clients or even superiors by his or her first name.

 The name stuck when I moved to London in 1999 and no-one ever questioned what Jay might be short for.
-My “real” first name only ever comes out when anything involving official documentation has to be dealt with, because it inevitably means someone has to cite the name in my passport or my Green Card.
-While my German passport correctly spells it as Jörk, my Green Card spells my name as Jork.
+My actual first name only ever comes out when dealing with anything involving official documentation, because inevitably it means someone has to cite the name on my passport or my Green Card.
+While my German passport correctly spells it as Jörk (with the diacritic), my Green Card spells my name as Jork.

-To make it even more confusing, the correct non-Umlaut spelling would actually be Joerk, as you can replace a German Umlaut using the diacritic, followed by an e.
-I know.. it’s complicated.
+To make it even more confusing: the correct non-Umlaut spelling would actually be Joerk, which is the German way of replacing diacritics on non-diacritic capable keyboards.
+You use the non-diacritic letter variant, followed by an e.